Injury Prevention for your Pre- and Post-Workout Routine

 Hydrate

-It is important to drink the right amount of water to stay hydrated.
-Water is key to your pre-workout routine and ensuring a good start to your post-workout recovery.
+It is important to drink plenty of water to stay hydrated.
+Water is key to your pre-workout routine and ensures a good start to your post-workout recovery.
 If you are not hydrated, you simply cannot perform.
-Water regulates your temperature, as well as helping your mobility and keeping your joints limber.
-While you should be drinking water all through and after your workout, it is recommended to drink 7-20 oz of water 20-30 minutes before working out.
+Water regulates your temperature, and helps your mobility, keeping your joints limber.
+While you should be drinking water during and after your workout, it is recommended to drink 7-20 ounces of water 20-30 minutes before working out.

 If drinking water is a challenge for you, try incorporating an electrolyte powder into your routine.
-Not only will it taste good, but electrolytes also help to balance the fluids in the body.
-This means that you will stay hydrated longer and have a faster recovery time.
+Not only will it taste good, but electrolytes also help to balance the fluids in your body.
+This will help you stay hydrated longer and have a faster recovery time.

 Active Wear

 What should you wear during your workout?
-Think of fabrics that are going to keep up with your movement and intensity.
-Look for fabrics that are moisture-wicking and will increase circulation.
+Choose fabrics that will keep up with your movement and intensity.
+Fabrics that are moisture-wicking will keep you drier.
+You may also want to choose garments that will increase circulation.

 Gradient Compression Wear